 Dopeside revolves around the connection of the dots between Sackler’s spacious boardroom and Finnix’s cramped examining room by following several plot threads, including a pair of assistant US attorneys (Peter Sarsgaard and John Hoogenakker) who launch a four-year investigation into OxyContin, tracing how misinformation about the drug spread.

-Note: If you live outside USA, you won’t be able to watch Dopesick or any other Hulu content.
-However, you will need ExpressVPN to watch Dopesick and access Hulu outside USA.
+Note: If you live outside the USA, you won’t be able to watch Dopesick or any other Hulu content.
+However, you will need ExpressVPN to watch Dopesick and access Hulu outside the USA.

 Just Beyond: Disney Plus